JonnyJD/musicbrainz-isrcsubmit/doc/isrcsubmit.1.rst

 Author
 ------

-This manual page was written by Sebastian Ramacher. :program:`isrcsubmit` was written by Johannes Dewender.
+This manual was written by Sebastian Ramacher and Johannes Dewender.
+:program:`isrcsubmit` was written by Johannes Dewender.